 Should I come to campus?

 If you are in a Structured Remote (SR) or Online course (ONL), you will not be required to come to campus for class sessions.
 If you are in a Hybrid Remote class (HYR) you will be expected to come to campus for some specific class sessions.
-These sessions will be scheduled during posted course times and should be listed in your course schedule.
+These sessions will be scheduled during posted course times and will be listed in your course syllabus.

-During the first 3 stages of the FCC Roadmap to recovery plan, most campus buildings, offices, and common areas will remain closed to students and there will be few reasons for students to visit campus if they are not in a Hybrid Remote class (HYR).
+During the first three stages of the FCC Roadmap to Resilience and Recovery plan, most campus buildings, offices, and common areas will remain closed to students and there will be few reasons for students to visit campus if they are not in a Hybrid Remote class (HYR).
 College services will be provided in a virtual format and your instructors, advisors, and college staff are prepared to provide a high level of service remotely.

 What can I expect if I have to go to main campus or the Monroe Center?

-During the first 3 stages of the FCC Roadmap to recovery plan, face masks and physical distancing of at least six feet will be required for all faculty, staff, students, and campus visitors.
+During the first three stages of the FCC Roadmap to Resilience and Recovery plan, face masks and physical distancing of at least six feet will be required for all faculty, staff, students, and campus visitors.
 Everyone on campus will be asked to follow new signage for entering buildings and passing through hallways.
 Students and faculty will be asked to use college-provided hand sanitizer upon entering and exiting rooms, and learning spaces will be rearranged to comply with physical distancing guidelines.

 What do I do when I arrive to Main Campus/Monroe Center?